lipsworld/wp-comment-policy-checkbox/README.txt

 Add a required policy checkbox to any comment forms and a custom link to the policy polity text opening in new tab.

+== Description ==

+Add a required policy checkbox to any comment forms and a custom link to the policy polity text opening in new tab.
+Features:
+  - Internationalized
+  - Compatible with Polylang
+  - Translated to `es_ES` and `ca`

 == Installation ==

 1. Upload `wpcpc` folder to the `/wp-content/plugins/` directory or install from 'Plugins' menu in WordPress.